selenaelisewells/SVG_MarketPlace/README.md

 # SVG_MarketPlace
-a marketplace app for SVGs relating to Covid-19 Created by Selena Wells
+10 Svg Icons relating to the Covid-19 Pandemic created by Selena Wells